 7-8pm: Dinner Date

-Hightail it to CJ’s Island Pizza in Dunwich to grab some dinner on the go; island time is a thing around here so you may go hungry if you aren’t prepared.
+Hightail it to CJ’s Island Pizza in Dunwich to grab some dinner on the go; island time is a thing around here so you and your family may go hungry if you aren’t prepared.

 If you make it to Point Lookout before 8pm, then dinner at local café Fishes is the best way to knock that hunger on the head.
-Opt for the fresh prawns and salad, or grab a fish and chip combo pack and some wine to take back to your digs for the weekend.
+Opt for the fresh prawns and salad, or grab a fish and chip combo pack – everybody’s happy!

 8pm-LATE: Stay your way

 When it comes to Straddie, rest assured you’ve got your pick of accommodation options to suit your style.